The reality of legal weed in California: Huge illegal grows, violence, worker exploitation and deaths

 - The immense scale of illegal cultivation fed a glut that crashed wholesale prices last year, jeopardizing even those in the licensed market.
 Small-scale legal farmers unable to sell their crop have been pushed toward financial ruin.

-The pitch for Proposition 64 focused on grand benefits: an end to drug possession laws that penalized the poor and people of color, and the creation of a commercial market that in 2021 generated $5.3 billion in taxed sales.
+The pitch for Proposition 64 focused on grand benefits: an end to drug-possession laws that penalized the poor and people of color, and the creation of a commercial market that in 2021 generated $5.3 billion in taxed sales.

 But California failed to address the reality that decriminalizing a vast and highly profitable illegal industry would open the door to a global pool of organized criminals and opportunists.